-- 42. The form includes check boxes for the "Type of Bias Incident" being reported, including "Harassment or Intimidation," "Racial Slur," "Offensive Language, Teasing or Taunting Language/Verbal Exchange," "Exclusion or victim of lack of inclusivity," "Gender Identity and Expression," "Ability Status," "Religious Practices," and "Sexual Orientation." - 43.
-One LCPS "equity lead" described the equity ambassadors' role to a student newspaper as to "work to identify microaggressions" within their school. - 44.
-On May 11, 2021, three student equity ambassadors from Lightridge High School presented to the LCPS Board.
-In their slideshow, they said, "Microaggressions are defined as the everyday, subtle, intentional and often unintentional interactions or behaviors that communicate some sort of bias toward historically marginalized groups." - 45.
+- 51. On May 11, 2021, three student equity ambassadors from Lightridge High School presented to the LCPS Board.
+In their slideshow, they said, "Microaggressions are defined as the everyday, subtle, intentional and often unintentional interactions or behaviors that communicate some sort of bias toward historically marginalized groups." - 52.
 The presentation continues by citing examples of microaggressions that are "denial[s] of racial reality" like "I don't think that white privilege exists."
-Another slide says that to assert a framework of "colorblindness" which sees people as individuals rather than members of a race is a microaggression.

-- 46. In a webinar for the Virginia Department of Education, the LCPS equity director presented a slide that stated, "A bias incident is an act of discrimination, harassment, [or] intimidation directed against any person or group that appears to be intentional and motivated by prejudice or bias.
-Such are usually associated with negative feelings and beliefs with respect to others [sic] race, ethnicity, national origin, religion, gender, gender identity, sexual orientation, age, social class, political affiliation, or disability." - 47.
+Another slide says that to assert a framework of "colorblindness" which sees people as individuals rather than members of a race is a microaggression. - 53.
+In a webinar for the Virginia Department of Education, the LCPS equity director presented a slide that stated, "A bias incident is an act of discrimination, harassment, [or] intimidation directed against any person or group that appears to be intentional and motivated by prejudice or bias.
+Such are usually associated with negative feelings and beliefs with respect to others [sic] race, ethnicity, national origin, religion, gender, gender identity, sexual orientation, age, social class, political affiliation, or disability." - 54.
 Nothing about the bias reporting system limits the covered speech to oncampus activities.
-Speech on social media or via text message or even in-person or telephone conversations outside school but involving students could constitute a "bias incident." - 48.
-Nothing about the bias reporting system guarantees that those accused of bias will enjoy any due process rights, a presumption of innocence, a right to counsel, or any privacy or confidentiality protections. - 49.
-LCPS already has in place a robust policy against bullying and cyberbullying, LCPS Policy 8250.
-As part of its Action Plan, LCPS has also adopted a "LCPS Protocol for Responding to Racial Slurs and Hate Speech in Schools."
-LCPS's equity office emphasizes in its messages about the bias response system, "Students should still report discipline incidents to a trusted adult or members of the administrative team."
-Thus, the bias reporting system functions alongside and in conjunction with the disciplinary system.
+Speech on social media or via text message or even in-person or telephone conversations outside school but involving students could constitute a "bias incident." - 55.
+Nothing about the bias reporting system guarantees that those accused of bias will enjoy any due process rights, a presumption of innocence, a right to counsel, or any privacy or confidentiality protections.